Carolynn Polanchek, Associate Legislative Research Analyst

 K-12 public schools.
 The BEP represents a huge portion of the state budget –

-over $4.5 billion dollars, or more than a quarter of total state dollars in the
+over $4.7 billion, or more than a quarter of total state dollars in the

 that generate funding and an equalization process that sets state and local shares